RashIslam/Furious-Five-Memory-Match/README.md

-# Pre-work - *Majestic Memory Match*
+# Pre-work - *Furious Five Memory Match*

-**Majestic Memory Match** is a Light & Sound Memory game to apply for CodePath's SITE Program.
+**Furious Five Memory Match** is a Light & Sound Memory game to apply for CodePath's SITE Program.

 Submitted by: **Mohammed Islam**